Pushkar-Singh-14/Polygon-Analysis/README.txt

 file_name: as clear from the name, it takes a file name, if the file is in the same directory then you can simply type name, else type the full path to the file.

-show_and _save_contour= it allows you to see the various shapes that program detects in the image, it will also save the image file in a folder to Data/file_name_analysis/contour image.
+show_and _save_contour: it allows you to see the various shapes that program detects in the image, it will also save the image file in a folder to Data/file_name_analysis/contour image.
 Everything that saves during the program related to this file will save in this particular folder only.